Navid200/xDrip/docs/Follow/FollowNightscout.md

 ---

-#### **Wake delay**
-When Nightscout follower is chosen as the xDrip hardware data source, xDrip performs a maximum of 2 attempts to read from Nightscout.
+#### **Configure Wake Delay**
-If after two attempts, xDrip fails to get a new reading, it assumes that the master may be disconnected from the internet, and goes back to sleep.
-There is no way for the follower to confirm if the master is disconnected.
-Therefore, it is the only reasonable course of action to avoid wasting battery and data.
+As Nightscout Follower, xDrip will attempt to read from Nightscout a maximum of two times.
+If it fails to get a new reading after two attempts, it will assume the master is disconnected and go back to sleep to conserve battery and data.

-However, it is possible that the master experiences a delay in uploading to Nightscout.
-It is possible that when the follower attempts to read from Nightscout, the master still has not uploaded to Nightscout.
+However, if there is a delay in the master uploading data to Nightscout, that may be the reason for the failure.

-There is a setting you can use to manually delay when xDrip reads from Nightscout, as a Nightscout follower, to remedy this situation.
+You can set a delay for xDrip to wait before reading from Nightscout to account for this potential upload delay.
+This can help ensure that xDrip reads the latest data from Nightscout rather than going to sleep with outdated information.
 ![](./images/NS_Follow_Delay.png)

 ![](./images/NS_Follow_Delay2.png)